jnboehm/getgrades/README.md

 ---
 Just fire away with `getgrades` and you'll get all your grades formatted in a table with some additional information.

+Thanks
+---
+Thanks to @jens-na for letting me steal some of his stuff / get inspired by his `studipget`.